Sakura no Uta: Plot

-Synopsis

 Naoya Kusanagi lost his mother when he was a child.
-Naoya's father who is a famous artist is the only person that can help him cope with the loss of his friend, Rin Misakura who move while they were in elementary school.
-Later, Naoya's father died.
-After the funeral ends, Naoya is taken into the custody of Kei's family in exchange for cooking meals at their home.
-6 years later, Rin is transferred to Naoya's class.
+Naoya's father, who is a famous artist is the only person that can help him cope with the loss of his friend Rin Misakura, who moved away while they were in elementary school.
+6 years later, Naoya's father died.
+After the funeral ends, Naoya is taken into the custody of The Natsume family in exchange for cooking meals at their home, and Rin is transferred back to Naoya's class.